pingcap/ticdc/docs/design/2024-12-20-ticdc-flow-control.md

 ### Pause and Resume Mechanism

 The **EventCollector** uses the `dynamicStream` component to handle and buffer data.
-Each stream corresponds to a `path`, and unprocessed data is stored in its unlimited queue, `pendingQueue`.
+Each stream corresponds to a `path` (A path represents a dispatcher), and unprocessed data is stored in its unlimited queue, `pendingQueue`.

 To manage memory usage, the `dynamicStream` will incorporate a **memory control module**.
-This module tracks memory usage for each `path` and `area` (changefeed) and triggers flow control actions.
+This module tracks memory usage for each `path` and `area` (An area represents a changefeed) and triggers flow control actions.
 The detailed plan is as follows:

 #### 1. Path-Level Flow Control